TinyML Design Contest for Life-Threatening Ventricular Arrhythmia Detection: Evaluation

 The final score $FS$ is a weighted combination of detection accuracy, inference latency, and memory footprint as follows:

 where the total score of $FS$ is 140.
 The higher value of $FS$ represents a better comprehensive performance.
 The final score puts more weight on the detection accuracy since the precise discrimination of life-threatening VAs is the most critical function of an ICD.
 The final score could also benefit from the design by lowering the inference latency and memory footprint of the AI/ML algorithm design.
+We set an equal importance on memory footprint as latency because the memory capacity for storing health data records is also critical.
+Especially for implantable devices, due to the extremely constrained physical size, the memory capacity spared for health data recording is always limited.
+On the other hand, it is always demanding to acquire more health data for model parameters tailored for the patient for better detection performances.
+Therefore, the less memory footprint occupied by the AI/ML model and corresponding program, the more health data can be stored.
 Furthermore, the marginal effects on the final score have been applied to the metrics in inference latency and memory footprint by the normalization in Eqn.~\ref{func-latency} and Eqn.~\ref{func-memory}.
 In this way, the optimization focus would be directed toward the practicability (i.e., precise VA detection while fitting the resource-constraint device) of the AI/ML algorithm on ICDs.
 The details of the setting's benefits would be illustrated with example submission and results in Section~\ref{sec_results}.

+In healthcare, it is critical to bring the best detection performance for each individual.
+The metric reflecting the generalization of the trained AI/ML model should be considered in the future.
+Due to individual differences, the morphological characteristics of IEGMs (with the same label) are inter-patiently variable.
+This can lead to an uneven detection performance over patients using the trained AI/ML model.
+Therefore, a metric that can measure the generalization of the trained AI/ML model across the patients is demanded.